-Visiting Eritrea?
-You have found my personal notes and travel tips, such as the best time to visit Eritrea and miscellaneous facts which I obtain from a variety of sources such as first hand observations, personal conversations, magazines, newspapers, websites, books and so forth.
+The best time to visit Eritrea and other travel tips.
+I obtain these travel ideas from a variety of sources such as first hand observations while visiting, personal conversations with locals or others, magazines, newspapers, websites, books and so forth.
+Enjoy!

 Eritrea is a narrow strip of a country in northeast Africa.
 There are tensions with Ethiopia over bordertowns and skirmishes with other neighboring countries at times so pay attention to current events.
 As of July 2018, a peace treaty with Ethiopia has been agreed to, so we can only hope for the best.
 Generally the country has gone backwards over the last decade with many fleeing and infrastructure faltering.
 Tourist numbers are very low these days.